Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 DSC_0337.jpg

-The meal was one of the best I've had in a while - chicken, yucca, beans, rice and chopped tomatoes.
-It was all grown locally, and as a sat down and ate, the owner of the comedor joined me, a farmer who ran the business to help supplement his income.
-He'd seen a couple of touring cyclists pass by before and having chatted to them, had clearly been cogitating about bike touring.
-'Rare is the man who really knows the world.
-You can't understand life from a car or plane.
-But on your bicycle, you see and experience everything,' he said.
+The meal was one of the best I’ve had in a while – chicken, yucca, beans, rice and chopped tomatoes.
+It was all grown locally and tasted incredibly fresh.
+As I worked my way through the bowl hungrily, the owner of the comedor joined me, a farmer who ran the restaurant to help supplement his income.
+He’d seen a couple of touring cyclists pass by before and having chatted to them, had clearly been cogitating about bike touring.
+‘Rare is the man who really knows the world.
+You can’t understand life from a car or plane.
+But on your bicycle, you see and experience everything,’ he said.

 DSC_0324.jpg